-In 2020, the Department will stock hundreds of lakes throughout the state with nearly 151,000 jumbo trout averaging greater than 14 inches in length and 1 pound or larger in weight.
+In 2022, the Department will stock hundreds of lakes throughout the state with over 147,000 jumbo trout averaging greater than 14 inches in length and 1 pound or larger in weight.
 To keep track of when Jumbo Trout are stocked in real-time, anglers can consult https://wdfw.wa.gov/fishing/reports/stocking/trout-plants

 Trout and Kokanee Fry, Fingerling and Put, Grow and Take Plants

 Over 12 million fry, fingerlings and put, grow and take fish were stocked throughout the state as 2-to-8-inch-long fish.
 Kokanee fry that were stocked in 2021 will be harvestable in 2022/2023 fisheries, while trout fry, fingerling and put, grow and take were stocked in spring and fall 2021 for this year's catch.

 Fry, fingerlings and put, grow and take are stocked in the spring and fall, when they are able to feed and grow on natural food until they are large enough to be harvested.
 The survival rate for these differing sizes of fish varies depending on conditions of the lake.
 A number of eastern Washington lakes are managed so that fry survival is very good and therefore are the primary source of trout available for harvest.
 Western Washington lowland lakes depend primarily on catchable-size trout plants because of relatively low fry survival.
 In Western Washington, where fry plants are successful, the ones that survive supplement the catchable trout plants.

 Some Tips for Finding and Catching Trout